 Please make sure your passport is still valid for at least six months after the completion of your semester abroad.

-International students with a residence permit for the Netherlands should contact the UCU Admissions Office.
+International students with a residence permit for the Netherlands should contact the UU Visa Office.
 Your residence permit might expire during the period you reside abroad – this can cause a lot of problems!
 You are allowed to spend a maximum of 9 months abroad during your UCU-program without jeopardizing your Dutch residence permit.

 Depending on the country you are going to, you should report and/or register at the local Immigration Authorities within three to eight days upon arrival.
 This also applies to EU-residents who intend to study longer than three months in one of the other EU-countries.
 Do not forget this!
 Depending on your nationality you may need a visa for the country of your host institutions.
-If you are accepted for an exchange program, please contact the UCU International Office about visa procedures.
+If you are accepted for an exchange program, the visa procedure should go through your host university.
 EU/EEA citizens going on exchange within the EU/EEA do not need a visa.
 Especially for students going on exchange to the U.S., applying for a U.S. visa may be a lengthy and complicated procedure (see PowerPoint).
+Many visa procedures require you to prove you have a certain amount of money (living expenses) on your bank account, so keep this in mind if you don’t have quick access to your savings.

 You should of course be properly insured while abroad.
 Please check with your (travel/health) insurance company whether you are covered while studying abroad.
 Differences between insurance companies are tremendous.
 Should you need special/extra insurance for your exchange, we recommend AON or Holland Zorg.
 Please note that some host universities (mostly American universities), require you to take their university insurance as well.